Barbados Tridents v Jamaica Tallawahs, Tarouba

-Our XI: Johnson Charles, Glenn Philips, Asif Ali, Jason Holder, Andre Russell, Kyle Mayers, Ashley Nurse, Rashid Khan, Mujeeb Ur Rahman, Sandeep Lamichhane, Mitchell Santner
+Our XI: Glenn Phillips, Johnson Charles, Kyle Mayers, Jermaine Blackwood, Andre Russell, Asif Ali, Jason Holder, Rashid Khan, Mujeeb Ur Rahman, Sandeep Lamichhane, Raymon Reifer

-NOTE: We might not always be able to tip you off about late injury (or other relevant) updates, and do wait till the toss before finalising your XIs.
+NOTE: We might not always be able to tip you off about late injury (or other relevant) updates, so please wait for the toss before finalizing your XI.

 Points to note